THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 There are at least three passages that one could employ to prove that sin cannot be overcome while we are in the world:

-For that which I do I allow not: for what I would, that do I not; but what I hate, that do I. (Romans 7:15)
+For what I am doing, I do not understand.
+For what I will to do, that I do not practice; but what I hate, that I do.
+(Romans 7:15)

 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 (I John 1:8)